quicwg/multipath/draft-ietf-quic-multipath.md

 Option | Definition
 ---------|---------------------------------------
 0x0      | don't support multipath
-0x1      | only support one PN space for multipath
-0x2      | only support multiple PN spaces for multipath 0x3      | support both one PN space and multiple PN space {: #param_value_definition title="Available value for enable_multipath"}
+0x1      | supports multipath as defined in this proposal {: #param_value_definition title="Available value for enable_multipath"}

-If for any one of the endpoints the parameter is absent or set to 0, or if the two endpoints select incompatible values, one proposing 0x1 and the other proposing 0x2, the endpoints MUST fallback to
+If for any one of the endpoints the parameter is absent or set to 0, the endpoints MUST fallback to
-{{QUIC-TRANSPORT}} with single path and MUST NOT use any frame or mechanism defined in this document.
+{{QUIC-TRANSPORT}} with single active path and MUST NOT use any frame or mechanism defined in this document.

-If an endpoint proposes the value 0x3, the value proposed by the other is accepted.
-If both endpoints propose the value 0x3, the value 0x2 is negotiated.

 If endpoint receives unexpected value for the transport parameter "enable_multipath", it MUST treat this as a connection error of type